anm-spa/CDSSA/README.md

 This tool performs intraprocedural analysis of source code written in C language and can be used to compute the following:

 1. Compute the weak control closure of each procedure with respect to a given subset of CFG nodes.
 These subset of CFG nodes can be taken randomly or given as input.
 WCC can be computed using various state-of-the-art methods and a novel duality-based algorithm.
-  (i) Compute WCC using the method of Danicic et al.
+   - Compute WCC using the method of Danicic et al.[1].
+Usage option: <code> -alg=CDDanicic </code>
- (ii) Computte WCC using reaching definition-based analysis (iii) Computte WCC using novel duality-based algorithm
+   - Computte WCC using reaching definition-based analysis [2,3].
+Usage option: <code> -alg=CDSAS </code>
+   - Computte WCC using novel duality-based algorithm [4].
+Usage option: <code> -alg=CDDual </code>
+   - Compare the computation of WCC using all the above three methods.
+Usage option: <code> -alg=CompCD </code>
 2. Compute the set of PHI nodes from the CFG of each procedure and for each program variable.
+   - Compute Phi nodes using the dominance frontier based method (Cytron's algorithm [5]).
+Usage option: <code> -alg=PhiDF </code>
+   - Compute Phi nodes using RD-based method discussed in SCAM 2019 [6] and JSS 2020 [7].
+Usage option: <code> -alg=PhiRD </code>
+   - Compute Phi nodes using the duality-based fixpoint method [4].
+Usage option: <code> -alg=PhiDual </code>
+   - Compare the computation of Phi nodes using all the above methods.
+Usage option: <code> -alg=CompPhi </code>

 <h2>  References of implemented algorithms </h2>

 [1] Danicic, Sebastian et al. “A unifying theory of control dependence and its application to arbitrary program structures.”
 Theor.
 Comput.
 Sci.
 412 (2011): 6809-6842.

 [2] Abu Naser Masud.
 Efficient computation of minimal weak and strong control closure.
 J. Syst.
 Softw.
 184, C (Feb 2022).
 DOI:https://doi.org/10.1016/j.jss.2021.111140

 [3] Abu Naser Masud.
 Simple and Efficient Computation of Minimal Weak Control Closure. in proceeding of the 27th Intl. conf. in static analysis (SAS) (2020).

 [4] Abu Naser Masud.
 The Duality in Computing SSA Programs and Control Dependency, under review in transactions on software engineering (TSE).

+[5] Ron Cytron, Jeanne Ferrante, Barry K. Rosen, Mark N. Wegman, and F. Kenneth Zadeck.
+Efficiently computing static single as- signment form and the control dependence graph.
+ACM Trans.
+Program.
+Lang.
+Syst., 13(4):451–490, October 1991.

+[6] A. N. Masud and F. Ciccozzi.
+Towards constructing the ssa form using reaching definitions over dominance frontiers.
+In 2019 19th International Working Conference on Source Code Analysis and Manipulation (SCAM), pages 23–33, 2019.

+[7] Abu Naser Masud and Federico Ciccozzi.
+More precise con- struction of static single assignment programs using reaching definitions.
+Journal of Systems and Software, 166:110590, 2020.